 - “Want to Watch Me Write?” is a modest example of what-all goes on my head while I’m writing, including all the thinking that happens before, during and after the writing of a single scene.
-It’s a preview of a longer piece I will release in the future.
+It’s a preview of a longer piece I plan to release in the future.
 From September 13, 2016.

-- Some intelligent NPR interviewer asked me one day whether I could sum up the book we were talking about in a single sentence—and I realized that in fact, I could summarize the theme of each book in a single word… “One Word Speaks Volumes (Themes of the Novels).”
-From March 21, 2018.
+- “One Word Speaks Volumes (Themes of the Novels):” Some intelligent NPR interviewer asked me one day whether I could sum up the book we were talking about in a single sentence—and I realized that in fact, I could summarize the theme of each book in a single word… From March 21, 2018.

 - How do I create sex scenes?
 If you’re curious, check out I GIVE YOU MY BODY (HOW TO WRITE SEX SCENES), available as an ebook (download) from multiple vendors for your iPhone, iPad, Kindle, Nook, or computer.

 Before I finished writing the ebook, I discussed this topic in a blog: “How to Write Sex Scenes.“ Blog posted in July, 2012.

 - “What “Finished” Means To An Author:” As my husband often remarks, “’FINISHED’ is a relative term to a writer.”
 This is true! <g> I thought y’all might be interested in Just What Happens to a book after the writer is “finished” writing the manuscript and what happens after, in flow chart form.
 Updated version from March 29, 2021.